Relay Selection with Channel Probing in Sleep-Wake Cycling Wireless Sensor Networks: Restricted Class : An MDP Formulation

-where $\mathbb{E}_\ell$ denotes expectation w.r.t.\ the distribution $F_\ell$.
-The first term in the $\min$-expression above is the cost of stopping and the second term is the average cost of probing and then stopping (the action \textsf{continue} is not available at the last stage $N$).
-Next, for stage $k=N-1,N-2,\cdots,1$, denoting by $\mathbb{E}_A$ the expectation over the distribution $A$ of the index, $L_{k+1}$, of the next relay to wake up, we have
+where $\mathbb{E}_\ell[\cdot]$ denotes the expectation {with respect to} (w.r.t.) $R_\ell$ whose distribution is $F_\ell$.
+The first term in the $\min$-expression above is the cost of stopping and the second term is the expected cost of probing and then stopping (recall that action $\ct$ is not available at the last stage $N$).
+Next, for stages $k=1,2,\cdots,N-1$, denoting the expectation w.r.t.\ the distribution, $L$, of the location, $L_{k+1}$, of the next relay by $\mathbb{E}_L[\cdot]$, we have

 and